mslwang/mapa/README.md

 HTN 2019 Project

 Mapa is a tool created for aspiring entrepreneurs seeking to start their own businesses.
-It extracts data from tens of thousands of transactions which is categorized into different tags such as entertainment, shopping, food and dining, etc. These are then color-coded and plotted, allowing users to see a heatmap.
+It extracts data from tens of thousands of transactions which is categorized into different tags such as entertainment, shopping, food and dining, etc. This is then color-coded and plotted, allowing users to see a heatmap.

 ## Getting Started